teh-cmc/seq/README.md

 - Poor performance
   Since every operation requires communication between nodes, most of the time is spent in costly network I/O.
   Also, if the system wants to guarantee consistency even in the event of total failure (i.e. all nodes simultaneously go down), it *must* persist every increment to disk as they happen.
-  This obviously leads to even worse performances, as the system now spends another significant part of its time doing disk I/O too.
+  This obviously leads to even worse performances, as the system now spends another significant portion of its time doing disk I/O too.
 - Uneven workload distribution
   Due to the nature of the Leader/Followers model; a single node, the Leader, is in charge of handling all of the incoming traffic (e.g. serialization/deserialization of RPC requests).
   This also means that, if the Leader dies, the whole system is unavailable for as long as it takes for a new Leader to be elected.